"Here's the Smarter Oil Alternative I Recommend to Replace Those Other Oils in Your Kitchen"

 The truth about coconut oil is obvious to anyone who has studied those who live in traditional tropical cultures, where coconut has been a nutritious diet staple for thousands of years.

 Back in the 1930s, a dentist named Dr. Weston Price traveled throughout the South Pacific, examining traditional diets and their effect on dental and overall health.
-He found that those eating diets high in coconut products were healthy, despite the high fat concentration in their diet.
+He found that those eating diets high in coconut products were healthy and trim, despite the high fat concentration in their diet.

 Similarly, in 1981, researchers studied populations of two Polynesian atolls.
 Coconut was the chief source of caloric energy in both groups.
 The results, published in the American Journal of Clinical Nutrition, found no evidence that the high saturated fat intake had a harmful effect in these populations.